- 150g white bamsati rice

 4. Warm a wok or deep frying pan on a high heat for 1 min, then add ½ tbsp oil and the tofu.
 Fry for 4-5 mins, turning once or twice, till the tofu is golden brown.
 Scoop the tofu out of the pan onto a plate or bowl and set aside.

-5. Add another ½ tbsp oil to the wok and add 1 tbsp Thai green curry paste, the garlic, ginger and coriander stalks.
+5. Add another ½ tbsp oil to the wok and add 1 tbsp Thai green curry paste, the garlic, chilli and coriander stalks.
 Stir fry for 1 min, then add the pepper and pak choi stems.
 Stir fry for 3-4 mins to just soften the veg.

 6. Return the tofu to the pan and pour in the coconut milk.
 Top up with 150ml hot water from the kettle.
 Simmer for 15 mins, stirring every so often, till the sauce starts to thicken a little.